 Most of my research so far has dealt with paternalism - to what degree and in what way liberal values such as liberty and autonomy should be respected, both in political contexts and more generally.
 In particular I have investigated how this question should be understood - if these liberal values have a particular status or if they are values like any other and so should be balanced against them, values such as good health and wellbeing.
 I have also discussed concrete policy areas where these questions arise, especially in public health.

 I recent years I have also taken an interest in quite different issues.
-I am currently leading a small research project on the concept of sustainability and its relationship to future people.
-I am also participating in one project on information to relatives about hereditary cancer risks, and another project on the potential impact of artificial intelligence on democracy and self-determination.
-I recently participated in a project on close personal relationships and the norms and laws that regulate them.
+I am currently participating in one multidisciplinary project on information to relatives about hereditary cancer risks, and another one on the potential impact of artificial intelligence on democracy and self-determination.
+I previously led a small research project on the concept of sustainability and its relationship to future people.
+I have participated in a project on close personal relationships and the norms and laws that regulate them.

 More recreationally, I enjoy philosophizing about almost anything.
 I like to give lectures and to lead philosophical discussions.
 I sometimes appear on radio, mainly on Swedish national radio in the program Tankar för dagen (thoughts of the day).
 You can learn more about this at my private webpage kallegrill.se.